icrobotics-team167/2025_Reefscape/README.md

     * **Driver Station**: Offers views from specific driver station locations (e.g., `Red1`).
     * **Set FOV**: I like to set this to 90 or 100.
 I think 90deg is the closest to realistic.

-> **Note**: The robot's starting position is configured within the Sim GUI, not through AdvantageScope.
+> **Note**: The robot's starting location is always on the blue side.
+> The red/blue relative controls are configured within the Sim GUI, not through AdvantageScope.
     - The Sim GUI defaults to Red1, so you can set your driver station to here if you like.
+    - If you want to change this, you can do so from the FMS tab in the Sim GUI.
     - Otherwise, orient the camera to your liking via the Orbit Field tool.

 ### Add Simulation Objects to the 3D View